MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-overview.md

   - High-usage apps.
   - Top consented users whose data a specific app can access.
   - Priority accounts who have data that a specific app can access.
+  - OAuth applications that have accessed sensitive or regular content on SharePoint, OneDrive, Exchange Online, or Teams.

 - A cumulative view of users accessing apps.
 - Alerts insights.